Neighbour Day FAQs

 Who are the Neighbour Day Ambassadors?

-Our Ambassadors for 2017 are Andrew Heslop, Natalie Ahmat, The Hon Fred Chaney AO, Nick Duigan, Costa Georgiadis, Julie Goodwin, Hugh Mackay AO and Sophie Thomson.
+Our Ambassadors are Andrew Heslop, Natalie Ahmat, The Hon Fred Chaney AO, Nick Duigan, Costa Georgiadis, Julie Goodwin, Hugh Mackay AO and Sophie Thomson.
+Mitch McPherson of SPEAK UP!
+Stay ChatTY joined the Ambassador team in early March 2021.

 Can I book a Neighbour Day Ambassador to attend my event?